 Data masking is a method of creating structurally similar but non-realistic versions of sensitive data.
 Masked data is useful for many purposes, including software testing, user training, and machine learning datasets.
-The intent is to protect the real data while providing a functional alternative when the real data is not needed.
+The intent of data masking processes is to protect the real data while providing a functional alternative when the real data is not needed.

 Many organizations have robust data security controls to protect their production data but much less stringent controls when data is used for non-production purposes.
 This can create major security and compliance risks, especially when data is used by third parties outside of the organization’s control.
 Data masking can alleviate these concerns, ensuring that whenever data is transferred outside production environments, it is masked to prevent compromise.